 Meet our Saint Thomas Rutherford Hospital Stroke TeamDr.
 John Curtis WittDr.
 Jessica Thomas

->

-> Meet our Saint Thomas West Hospital Stroke TeamDr.
-Robert FallisDr.
+Meet our Saint Thomas West Hospital Stroke TeamDr.
 Frank LaFranchiseDr.
 James Fleming

->

-> Deborah Pitts, RN
+Deborah Pitts, RN

 is now providing a new way for patients to see their specialists, without ever leaving their local communities.
 Through the use of high-definition